JasonN3/puppet_modules/README.md

 # Puppet Modules
 1. [domain_join](domain_join/README.md)
-    Joins a machine to an Active Directory domain
+This module will install and configure the required packages to join an Active Directory domain.